Skip to main content

 For every Slack DM or mention, the router:

-1. Resolves (or creates) an agent_session keyed off the conversation id.
+2. Resolves (or creates) an agent_sessions row keyed off the conversation id — one session per thread, reused for every reply.

-2. Sends the user message to Anthropic against the configured default agent.
+3. Sends the user message to Anthropic against the resolved agent.

 Slash commands